catamphetamine/anychan/README.md

 The files should be placed in the data source's directory created inside the `dataSources` folder.
 Then, the data source's config should be `import`ed in `dataSources/index.js` and added to the list of `DATA_SOURCES`.
 After that, the data source's `icon` and `logo` should be assigned in `src/dataSourceLogos.js`.

+## Adding a new data source

+(advanced topic)

+For imageboard-type data sources, the process is a bit [easier](#adding-a-new-imageboard).

+For non-imageboard-type data sources:

+* First, describe the new data source in a `dataSource` object property in the configuration file.
+See [DataSource.ts](https://gitlab.com/catamphetamine/anychan/-/blob/master/src/types/DataSource.ts) for the schema of a `dataSource` object.
+* Add the new data source to the list in `./dataSources/non-imageboards.ts` (analogous to the existing ones).
+* Add the icon of new data source in `./src/dataSourceIcons.ts` (analogous to the existing ones).
+* Add the logo of new data source in `./src/dataSourceLogos.ts` (analogous to the existing ones).

 ## Adding a new imageboard

 (advanced topic)